 Rising The Dough

-- Let it rest in a warm place until double in size, for 1-3 hours.
+- Let it rest in a warm place until doubled in size, for 1-3 hours.
 The rising time highly depends on the kitchen temperature; if it is warm, it may rise quickly, and if it is cold, it may take longer.

 - Once the dough has risen, it will have lots of little bubbles and be wobbly like a jelly.